 IFRS9 Provisions Plausibility Engine

-The customer has been given a reliable tool capable of verifying the implementation of new calculation methodologies in individual banks.
-The software was installed in a short space of time and integrated on client servers, where authorized users can access it.
-The tool is now intensively used.
+Raiffeisen Bank International has received a reliable tool in a timely manner, the use of which allows the verification of the implementation of new calculation methodologies in individual banks.
+The software was immediately installed and integrated on client servers where authorized users can access it.
+The tool is now being used extensively.